Skip to content

 Terminal window

-sync imap accepts the same cleaning flags as file ingest, including:
+receive --provider imap accepts the same message-cleaning flags as file ingest, including:

 • --strip-forwarded-headers